andreamussap/everypillreminder/docs/medicines.md

 - Days interval
 - Weeks interval

-After that, select the correspondent *interval* and *time* to start taking this med.
+After that, select the correspondent *interval* and *time* to start to take it.

 **7.** Add the *patient* name. `Required`